 gain of the reader.

 Perform this test.
 Take a naked UHF tag.
 Check the range.
 Place it on a metal filing cabinet.
 Try to read it.
 In most cases, it can't be read, even at three inches.
-Now lift the tag off the metal surface by a few millimetres, and the tag can be read quite happily.
-There are specialised tags available today which can be fixed to a metal surface without degradation of the read range.
+Now lift the tag off the metal surface by a few millimeters, and the tag can be read quite happily.
+There are specialized tags available today which can be fixed to a metal surface without degradation of the read range.
 In some cases range can even be enhanced.